Chapter Three: Minifig Weapons

 targets on separate building levels, or nailing riders on horseback.

-The drawbacks are that they are heavy, slow, and difficult to weild
+The drawbacks are that Two-Handed Weapons are heavy, slow, and difficult to weild

 effectively.
 Minifigs carrying a Two-Handed Weapon have their Move